maxabrahamsson/bio3/README.md

 - Display data from LinkedIn profile data export ( Resume, Testimonial pages)
 - PDF export of the Resume
 - Google Analytics and GetClicky tracking
+- Continuous Integration, Testing and Deployment with CircleCI
+- Containerized deployment image with Docker

 ### Future Goals
+- Decouple CSV,JSON data from the code, and move to MongoDB / GraphQL for the data
+- Firebase Admin Login
 - Hover over different parts of the page to see code for each section
-- Decouple CSV,JSON data from the code
-- Dockerize
-- Firebase Admin Login
-- MongoDB / GraphQL for the data

 ## Tech stack
 - React
+- Docker
+- Nginx

 ### Development environment
 - Visual Studio Code is the configured tool for the project